Heart Diagram

 What is a Heart Diagram?

 A Heart Diagram is a visual depiction of the heart designed to convey anatomical or physiological features in a simplified way.
-This could be depicting the coronary circulation, the layers of the heart, the electrical conduction pathways of the heart, or just the heart’s basic structure.
+It could depict the coronary circulation, the layers of the heart, the electrical conduction pathways of the heart, or just the heart’s basic structure.

-To help you wrap your head around the basic anatomy of the heart, we have developed this Heart Diagram that sets out key anatomical features of the heart in a simple and accessible way.
+To help patients understand the basic cardiac anatomy, we have developed this diagram of the heart, which sets out key anatomical features of the heart in a simple and accessible way.

-Utilize this diagram in your studies by covering up the labels or unwinding by coloring in the different parts of the heart.
-Either way, this diagram can be a great resource for familiarizing you or your students with heart anatomy.
+Utilize this diagram in the educational setting by covering up the labels, unwinding by coloring in the different parts of the heart, or use it to educate patients.
+This diagram can be a great resource for familiarizing oneself with the heart anatomy.

 How are Heart Diagrams used?

-The first step is to get your hands on this anatomical Heart Diagram.
-To do so, simply download the free PDF resource using the link on this page.
+The first step is to get your hands on this anatomical diagram of the human heart.
+To do so, simply download the free PDF resource by clicking on "Use template" or "Download" on this page.

-Next, you’ll want to store the diagram somewhere you can access it for your use or study.
-This printable Heart Diagram is a great addition to your lecture notes, whether digital or hard copy.
+Next, you'll want to store the diagram somewhere you can access it for your use or study.
+This printable human Heart Diagram is a great addition to your tools at your clinic or as lecture notes for medical students, whether digital or hard copy.

-The last and most important step is to utilize the diagram in your studies or practice.
-This could look like adding extra annotations, color coding the labeled sections, or providing this resource to your patients or students.
+The last and most important step is to utilize the diagram in studies or practice.
+This could look like adding extra annotations or providing this resource to your patients or students.

 When are the best times to use this Heart Diagram template?